Alternative Dispute Resolution (NSW)

-Alternative dispute resolution in NSW (New South Wales) includes a variety of different processes designed to help people to resolve their disputes.
-It’s an alternative to going to court.
-It is generally faster, less stressful, less costly, and more flexible than legal means of resolving a dispute.
-You are also more easily able to retain confidentiality, and are more likely to be able to preserve the personal or working relationships involved when using ADR.
+Alternative dispute resolution (ADR) includes a variety of different processes that are designed to help people to resolve their disputes informally.
+ARD is an alternative to going to court that is generally faster, less stressful, less costly, and more flexible.
+It is also generally easier to maintain confidentiality and to preserve the personal or working relationships involved when using ADR.
 This page deals with alternative dispute resolution in New South Wales.

-Many contracts require that parties use alternative dispute resolution in the event of a dispute.
-In some cases, a court or tribunal may require you to try alternative dispute resolution before you can take your claim further.
+Many contracts require that parties try alternative dispute resolution in the event of a dispute, before resorting to litigation.
+In some cases, a court or tribunal may require parties to try alternative dispute resolution before they can make a formal claim.

 Negotiation is an informal first step that is usually advisable when seeking to resolve any dispute.
-Negotiation should be attempted before other methods of alternative dispute resolution or going to Court.
+Negotiation should be attempted before other methods of alternative dispute resolution and before initiating court proceedings.

 - explain the process and set guidelines